Building Positive, Healthy Relationships: 6 Helpful Benefits

 Realizing you need more positive relationships is hard to accept, but at 22 with the excitement of life in front of me, it was an epiphany and a reality check.

-Despite having a good job, a car, a nice apartment, friends, and a boyfriend, I felt lonely.
+Despite having a good job, a car, a nice apartment, friends, and a boyfriend, I was lonely.

 Taylor Swift sings in her song “22”, “we’re happy, free, confused, and lonely at the same time.”

 I don’t think feelings of confusion and loneliness end on your 23rd birthday.
-If you don’t focus on how to build healthy relationships, they may never develop and you will feel ‘confused and lonely’ regardless of your age.
+If you don’t learn how to build healthy relationships, they may never develop and you will feel ‘confused and lonely’ regardless of your age.

 Positive relationships don’t suddenly appear and thrive.
 Positive relationships take a lot of work.